How to break the sleep code by resting your head on a soft bag of buckwheat

 Most buckwheat pillows come overfilled so that you can remove enough to nestle into the perfect position.
 People who complain about these pillows usually forget this step, and again, it only takes 5 min.

-For instance, if you’re a side sleeper, make sure that you’re mimicking your primary sleeping position so that you don’t accidentally end up with a sore neck.
+For instance, if you’re a side sleeper, make sure that you’re mimicking your primary sleeping position so that you don’t accidentally end up with a sore neck, as side sleepers typically require a firmer and higher loft pillow.
 While huge fluffy pillows offer more give, the buckwheat pillow is aimed to create consistent nightly perfection.

 If you’re a back sleeper, you should measure it in the same way.
 Lay down on your back and make sure your head sits exactly straight without any flex in your spine.